-- 4 Enter a name such as DA, and provide a description or the role. - 5 To return to the Repository Security Center, click OK.
+- 4 Enter a name such as DA, and provide a description of the role: - 5 To return to the Repository Security Center, click OK.

 With the initial DA Role created, we now need to build a permission set for it.